itenium-be/Angular-Days/EXERCISES.md

 Using `<ng-container>` (or `@if`!), make sure there is no empty "By " text displayed.

+Make the review text mandatory.
+Stop a form submit and display an error message when there is no text.

 Bonus:
 Show these messages in a Toastr instead!